 Another key element in the DCLL concept is the SiC FCI, with the possibility of tailoring the electrical and thermal properties of the SiC material by controlling the manufacturing process of the composite.
-For the SiC FCI material, the goal is the nearly zero thermal leakage condition with thermal conductivity of 2 W/m.K across the plate, and to reduce the MHD pressure drop in the poloidal ducts by a factor of 50-100 times compared to non-insulated ducts. corresponding recommended electrical conductivity is $\sigma < 20 - 50 \text{ 1/}\Omega$ -m [13].
+For the SiC FCI material, the goal is the nearly zero thermal leakage condition with thermal conductivity of 2W/m-K across the plate, and to reduce the MHD pressure drop in the poloidal ducts by a factor of 50-100 times compared to non-insulated ducts.
+The corresponding recommended electrical conductivity is $\sigma < 20-50 \ 1/\Omega$ -m [15].
 In order to reach these values, two development paths are implemented.
 One is the use of fiber-reinforced SiC composite material.
-Correspondingly, we are looking into radiation effects with very high temperatures and high dose, including mechanical properties, creep, and microstructure We are continuing the modeling for composite properties, fracture, and life prediction, including the study of corrosion between SiC and Pb-17Li [14]. development path is the use of foam-based SiC as shown in Fig. 4 [15].
+Correspondingly, we are looking into radiation effects with very high temperatures and high dose, including mechanical properties, creep, and microstructure properties.
+We are continuing the modeling for composite properties, fracture, and life prediction, including the study of corrosion between SiC and Pb-17Li [16].
+The other development path is the use of foam-based SiC as shown in Fig. 4 [17].
 Samples and mockup FCI components were fabricated with closed and open-cell foams.
 Corresponding thermal, electrical and mechanical properties were measured.
-Measured thermal conductivities of ~1-2 W/m.K in the temperature range of 100°C to 800°C were achieved [16].
-Figure 4 shows an assembly of two FCI segments with a total height of 750 mm and a width of 130 mm [17], and electrical conductivities of less than 20 $1/\Omega$ -m were measured as well [14].
+Measured thermal conductivities of $\sim 1-2 \text{ W/m-K}$ in the temperature range of $100-800 \degree \text{C}$ were achieved [18].
+Fig. 4 shows an assembly of two FCI segments with a total height of 750 mm and a width of 130 mm [19], and electrical conductivities of less than 20 $1/\Omega$ -m were measured as well [16].

 Fig. 4.
-FCI Prototype consisting of an assembly of two FCI segments totaling a height of 635 mm, 116 mm wide, and 116 mm deep; the SiC-foam was infiltrated by CVD SiC to \sim 10-20 vol % (Ultramet, Inc.).
+FCI prototype consisting of an assembly of two FCI segments totaling a height of 635 mm, 116 mm wide, and 116 mm deep; the SiC-foam was infiltrated by CVD SiC to \sim 10-20 vol% (Ultramet, Inc.).

-5. ONGOING R&D ACTIVITIES
+5. Ongoing R&D activities

-For the development of the DCLL blanket design, we continue research and development in the following areas, which are not presented in this paper:
+For the development of the DCLL blanket design, we continue research and development in the following areas, which are not presented in this paper [16]:

-- Tritium permeation and recovery
+- Tritium permeation and recovery.

-- Safety analysis and modeling
+- Safety analysis and modeling.

-- Irradiation effects in RAF/M steels
+- Irradiation effects in RAF/M steels.

-- Integrated modeling/Virtual TBM
+- Integrated modeling/Virtual TBM.

-- Diagnostics
+- Diagnostics.